10 Things About Consumer Rights That Parents Need to Know

 Do you know that you have the right to seek redressal for a faulty product or sub-standard service?
-Parents can ensure that they are not duped of their money, by being aware of their consumer rights
+This Consumer Day, let us help you be aware of the consumer rights.

 When Nikhil Bhat brought a packet of cake from a neighbourhood store for his five-year-old son, he had not expected the worst.
 The child fell ill after eating the stale cake, as it was not stored under the right conditions.
 The father rushed the child to the doctor but was not aware that he could have filed a consumer complaint against the store.

 In another instance, an airline recently lost a passenger’s bag due to negligence and was ordered to pay a hefty compensation to the aggrieved, after she filed a complaint with the District Consumer Dispute Redressal Forum.

 Have you ever faced a situation where you bought a product that did not live up to the standards it was supposed to or paid more than it was worth?
 Sometimes, consumers may get a raw deal and suffer consequences because of a defective product/service or not reading the fine print in the labels.
 That is why, it is imperative that every consumer should know his basic right.

 The rights of the consumer in India are governed by the Consumer Protection Act, 1986.
 There are other laws in India that can come to the consumer’s rescue – the Prevention of Food Adulteration Act, 1954; Drugs (Control) Act, 1950; Essential Commodities Act, 1955 and the Bureau of Indian Standards Act, 1986.

 “In India, there are fast-track courts created under the consumer law for redress of your grievance and these are present at the district, state and national level,” says Nitesh Singh, a Delhi-based lawyer and partner at Patrons Legal.

 Here are 10 things about consumer rights parents must be aware of: